 The County has 39 municipalities.
 In addition to jurisdictions being encouraged to participate, each member is provided minutes from the previous LMS Working Group or LMS Steering Committee meeting within one week following the meeting.
-Participation is also monitored through sign-in sheets.
-This information along with a roster of the primary LMS representative from each municipality can be found in Appendix L. Also located in Appendix L are the minutes and sign-in sheets of the LMS Working Group, Steering Committee, HVA Sub-Committee, and Revisions Sub-Committee meetings.
+Participation is also monitored with sign-in sheets.
+This information along with a roster of the primary LMS representative from each municipality can be found in Appendix L. Also located in Appendix L are the minutes and sign-in sheets of the LMS Working Group, Steering Committee, HVA Subcommittee, and Revisions Subcommittee meetings.

-Table 1.1 depicts jurisdictions currently have LMS members.
+The following jurisdictions currently have LMS members.
 Details (such as names and titles) can be found in Appendix L: